rolemadelen/minimalist-blog/src/post/2023-reflection.md

 ![job application notion](/images/2023-year-end-reflection/notion-job-application.webp)

 - Recognizing the urgency and my misjudgment, [I decided to make a portfolio](./i-decided-to-make-a-portfolio) because I never had one.
 However, this didn't help much.
 Maybe there's an issue with my resume?
-I updated it, but the outcome remaind the same.
+I updated it, but the outcome remained the same.
 I began questioning my experience and skills, **wondering if I'm simply not worth hiring**.
 - Started learning new stacks and undertook side projects.
 - Revamped my former [taiko team's website](https://asayake.vercel.app/) using Svelte.
 - Updated the UI of my blog (the one you're currently viewing).